BrianOBlanton/CHEER-STORM/README.md

 https://data.4tu.nl/articles/STORM_IBTrACS_present_climate_synthetic_tropical_cyclone_tracks/12706085?file=24876980

 The 10,000 year TC STORM dataset, based on the present climate, is publicly accessible and can be found on the 4TU.Centre for Research Data repository (https://doi.org/10.4121/uuid:82c1dc0d-5485-43d8-901a-ce7f26cda35d).
 The dataset is split in separate files per basin, with each .txt-file containing 1,000 years of simulations (i.e. 10 files per basin).
-Each .txt-file consists of a series of arrays, with each array being a single time step (3-hourly) for a synthetic TC.
+Each .txt file consists of a series of arrays, with each array being a single time step (3-hourly) for a synthetic TC.
 The colmns of the arrays are given in this table:

 <img src="static/Table2.png" width=600 height=600 />